What's Anomalous in LHC Jets?

 The jets are reconstructed using the anti-$k_T$ algorithm~\cite{anti-kt} with $R=0.8$ in FastJet~\cite{fastjet} and fulfill

+Although these parameters and cuts do not guarantee that all decay products of the Heidelberg dark quarks end up in the same jet, in many cases they will.
 These two signal benchmarks allow us to probe different aspects of dark jets, the Aachen dataset providing a typical example of semi-visible jets and the Heidelberg dataset providing a typical example of decay-like or two-prong-like new physics jets.

 To represent the jets we use the standard jet images or calorimeter images, replacing the usual high-level observables by the direct detector output and applying basic preprocessing~\cite{deOliveira:2015xxd,Baldi:2016fql,Komiske:2016rsd,Kasieczka:2017nvn,Macaluso:2018tck}.
 The size of the images is $40 \times 40$ pixels.
 The key preprocessing steps are centering and normalizing the pixels jet by jet, to sum to one.
 In Fig.~\ref{fig:dark-imgs} we illustrate the different patterns using averaged jet images after centering them and rotating the main axis to 12 o'clock.
 In this representation, the semi-visible nature of the Aachen dataset can hardly be distinguished from the QCD background, while the Heidelberg dataset shows its two-prong structure with a typical distance between the prongs induced by the window in the transverse momentum.